 Ivan Pavlov Behaviorism

-Ivan Pavlov was a Russian physiologist who discovered the concept of classical conditioning that had a major influence in the branch of psychology called behaviorism in the early 20th century.
+In the early 20th century, Russian psychologist Ivan Pavlov discovered the concept of classical conditioning which had a major influence on the branch of psychology called behaviorism.

-Pavlov first discovered that his dogs salivated whenever it was served food.
-The food, a biologically potent stimulus, is called an unconditioned stimulus.
+Pavlov first discovered that his dogs salivated whenever they were served food.

-But after repeating this procedure a number of times, ringing the bell on its own could cause an increase in the dog’s salivation.
-Now the dog had learned to associate the bell’s sound with food and a new behavior had formed.
+But after repeating this procedure a number of times, the sound of a bell on its own could cause the dog to salivate, even without the presentation of food.

 What Is Classical Conditioning

-Classical conditioning, also known as Pavlovian or respondent conditioning, is the procedure of learning to associate an unconditioned stimulus that already brings about an involuntary response with a new stimulus so that this new stimulus can also bring about the same response.
+Classical conditioning, also known as Pavlovian conditioning or respondent conditioning, is the procedure of learning to associate an unconditioned stimulus that already brings about an involuntary response, or unconditioned response, with a new, neutral stimulus so that this new stimulus can also bring about the same response.
 The new stimulus then becomes a conditioned stimulus and the newly learned behavior is a conditioned response.

 Classical Conditioning Examples

-A mother comes home with a big shopping bag that is usually filled with new toys for the child.
+Example 2: A mother usually comes home with a big shopping bag that is filled with new toys for her child.
 So whenever the child sees her mother come home with a big shopping bag, she is happy and excited because she has associated the bag with receiving new toys.

 |Unconditioned stimulus||yelling||new toys|